Arma 3 (Generic) Guide

 By default, AMP enables addon signature verification, meaning that clients cannot connect if they are using mods not allowed by the server.
 This is a cheating protection.

 To permit mods, the relevant .bikey file needs to be added to the keys directory in the server base directory.
-For mods installed on your server that clients are also intended to use, copy the .bikey files from the keys directory inside each mod directory.
-Also add the .bikey files of other mods (eg client-only mods) that you wish to allow.
+For mods installed on your server that clients are also intended to use, copy the .bikey files from the keys or key directory inside each mod directory.
+Also add the .bikey files of other mods (ie client-only mods) that you wish to allow.

 Alternatively, you can disable “Addon Signature Verification”, although this is not recommended.